Adslot/badargument/README.md

 Throws:
 ```
 BadArgumentError: arg 2 of myImportantFunction is not a function.
-Arguments: ["anyNonNullGoes",null,"thisInsteadShouldBeAFunction"]
 ```
+Call arguments will also be stored in the Error's `.arguments` attribute.

 Bad Argument uses [Function.caller](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/caller) and will degrade gracefully if it is not available.